LuisMora8/LuisMora8/README.md

-- 👋 Hi, I’m @LuisMora8
+- Hi, I’m Luis Mora 👋
-- 👀 I’m interested in mobile development
+- I’m interested in mobile development 📱 🧑🏽‍💻
-- 🌱 I’m currently learning iOS and web development
+- I’m currently learning iOS and web development while working on my bachelor's in CS 🤓
-- 💞️ I’m looking to collaborate on anything fun!
-- 📫 How to reach me ...
+- Connect with me on LinkedIn! 📫  https://www.linkedin.com/in/moraluis/

 <!---
 LuisMora8/LuisMora8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.